samblake00/coding-challenge/README.md

 5. Here you will find a geoapi with a POST method with the following path: /geoapi/polygon/intersect/.
 Click the Try it out button and copy and paste a GeoJSON example from either the trueexample or falseexample files.

 6. Result will appear in the response body.
-You may also paste your own GeoJSON examples in payload.
+You may also paste your own GeoJSON examples in the payload.